google-code-export/flowplayer-core/flowplayer/trunk/README.txt

     * "_parent" specifies the parent of the current frame.
     * "_top" specifies the top-level frame in the current window.
 - Added linkUrl and linkWindow properties to clips.
 The linked page is opened when the video are is clicked and the corresponding clip has a linkUrl specified.
+- Made the play button overlay and the "Play again" button slightly bigger.

 RC4
 ---